Diceycle/Arknights-Material-Planner/README.md

 * **Also Note that this feature will resize your Arknights window and send mouse input to it.** If you want to make sure not to accidentally do that you can turn the feature off entirely by setting the `depotParsingEnabled` configuration parameter to `false`.
+  * Additionally, your player should be in landscape(16:9) mode.
 * This requires an installation of [TesseractOCR](https://github.com/tesseract-ocr/tesseract).
     * Prebuilt Binaries for Tesseract are available here: https://github.com/UB-Mannheim/tesseract/wiki
     * After installing, add the path to the Tesseract executable as the `tesseractExeLocation` config parameter.
-* `arknightsWindowName` uses sane defaults if left empty but some BlueStacks versions have different names, so you might need to change it to whatever it say in the to right corner of the window.
+* `arknightsWindowName` uses sane defaults if left empty but some BlueStacks versions have different names, so you might need to change it to whatever it says in the top right corner of the window.
 * `arknightsContainer` supports `""BlueStacks"` and `"LDPLayer"`.
 If you are not using either of those you can set it to `"genericWindow"` and add the remaining configuration yourself:
     * If the root window is not the one accepting input you need to adjust `arknightsInputWindowClass` to set a child